gunnarmorling/simd-fizzbuzz/README.md

 The fastest SIMD implementation is about 4x faster than the basic sequential one.

-And these are the numbers from running on a Mac Mini 2020 (M1, i.e. AArch64):
+And these are the numbers from running on a Mac Mini 2020 (M1, i.e. AArch64), using the [Azul Zulu build](https://www.azul.com/downloads/zulu-community/?version=java-16-ea&os=macos&architecture=arm-64-bit&package=jdk):

 ```shell
 Benchmark                                        (arrayLength)   Mode  Cnt        Score       Error  Units